bisdn/bisdn.github.io/setup_physical.md

 Once the setup is wired up, we can proceed to perform any configuration needed before we start all the devices and begin the operation of Basebox.

 ### Configure the management network (for control traffic)
-Once the management switch (prerequisites item 3) is in place and we have the controller servers and the switches connected to it we can start the configuration process.
+Once the management switch (prerequisites item 3) is in place and we have the SDN controller servers and the Basebox switches connected to it we can start the configuration process.

 The SDN controller servers are pre-configured to hand out the IP addresses and load correct images onto the switches.
-This is done through a DHCP residing on the SDN controller servers, which use the vendor class identifier DHCP option to provide each switch with the correct image.
+This is done through a DHCP server residing on the SDN controller servers, which use the vendor class identifier DHCP option to provide each switch with the correct image.

 To facilitate the exchange prescribed here we need to provide a dedicated layer 2 domain for the SDN controller servers and Basebox switches.
-For example, a dedicated vlan configured on the 4 ports of the "management switch" used by the four devices in question.
-For exact instructions refer to the documentation of the "management switch" used.
+For example, a dedicated vlan configured on the 4 ports of the management switch used by the four devices in question.
+For exact instructions refer to the documentation of the management switch used.

 ### Configuring the controller servers
 Provided with the Basebox devices was a document noting the login details (and other crucial information) for the SDN controller servers and Basebox switches.

 Use this information to configure your internal DHCP and DNS servers as necessary, to obtain access to the SDN controller servers via ssh.
-You should gain access to the servers only though the management network connection (marked green on the graph).
+You should gain access to the SDN controller servers only though the management network connection (marked green on the graph) or using IPMI (marked purple on the graph).

 [baseboxd][baseboxd_gh] and CAWR can start operation without any intervention from the user at this point.
 Basebox can detect LACP bonds on the switch interfaces and obtain configuration information from the OpenStack ML2 integration (once this is also configured).